Ships hit by U-boats

 Cargo7200 tons of iron ore

-At 09.42 hours on 12 Apr, 1940, the unescorted Stancliffe (Master Henry Herbert Sudbury) was hit in the foreship by one torpedo from U-37 and sank after loosing the bow 45 miles northeast of Muckle Flugga, Shetlands.
-The master and 20 crew members were lost.
+At 09.42 hours on 12 April 1940 the unescorted Stancliffe (Master Henry Herbert Sudbury) was hit on the starboard side just ahead of the bridge by one G7e torpedo from U-37 about 50 miles north-northeast of Muckle Flugga, Shetlands.
+The ship sank within 8 minutes after the foreship had broke off.
+The master and 21 crew members were lost.
 The U-boat went alongside of a lifeboat and took a man aboard for questioning.
 He was allowed to return to the boat with cigarettes and a bottle of rum.
 The 16 crew members in the lifeboat made landfall at Haroldswick, Unst Island, Shetlands.

 If you can help us with any additional information on this vessel then please contact us.